Jim Robinson (racing driver): Career

-Robinson made his NASCAR Winston Cup Series debut on January 14, 1979, at the year’s season opener, the Winston Western 500 at Riverside International Raceway’s 2.62-mile road course at Riverside, California, driving John Borneman’s No. 81 Borneman Plastering Chevrolet.
-Robinson completed 17 laps of the 119-lap event before suffering an engine failure.
+Robinson made his NASCAR Winston Cup Series debut on January 14, 1979, at the year's season opener, the Winston Western 500 at Riverside International Raceway's 2.62-mile road course at Riverside, California, driving John Borneman's No. 81 Borneman Plastering Chevrolet.
+Robinson completed seventeen laps of the 119-lap event before suffering an engine failure.
 Robinson returned to Winston Cup Series competition driving A.J.
-Kurten’s No. 78 San-Val Lumber Supply Chevrolet in the NAPA Riverside 400 and in the Los Angeles Times 500 at the 2.5-mile Ontario Motor Speedway at Ontario, California.
+Kurten's No. 78 San-Val Lumber Supply Chevrolet in the NAPA Riverside 400 and in the Los Angeles Times 500 at the 2.5-mile Ontario Motor Speedway at Ontario, California.

-Robinson entered the same three events in 1980 driving Kurten’s No. 78 San Fernando Valley Lumber Chevrolet finishing 20th in the Warner W. Hodgdon 400 at Riverside.
+Robinson entered the same three events in 1980 driving Kurten's No. 78 San Fernando Valley Lumber Chevrolet finishing twentieth in the Warner W. Hodgdon 400 at Riverside.
 In 1981, he drove Jack Williams No. 78 San Fernando Valley Lumber/Hammer Security Chevrolet in the season opening Winston Western 500 at Riverside finishing sixth.
 He finished tenth when the series returned to Riverside for the Warner W. Hodgdon 400 driving the No. 78 Oldsmobile.
 The series returned to Riverside for a third visit for the Winston Western 500 in November where Robinson was swept up in a crash on the 53rd lap.

-Robinson again competed in the NASCAR Winston Cup Series in 1982 in two events at Riverside, the Budweiser 400 and the Winston Western 500 recording a 20th-place finish.
+Robinson again competed in the NASCAR Winston Cup Series in 1982 in two events at Riverside, the Budweiser 400 and the Winston Western 500 recording a twentieth place finish.
 When the NASCAR Winston Cup Series visited Riverside in 1983, Robinson was on hand in the No. 78 Hammer Security Systems Oldsmobile.
-He finished 11th in the Budweiser 400 and 21st in the Winston Western 500.
+He finished eleventh in the Budweiser 400 and 21st in the Winston Western 500.

 In 1984, Robinson once again competed in both Riverside events on the NASCAR Winston Cup Series schedule, the Budweiser 400 where he finished 14th in the No. 78 Gibson Oldsmobile and the Winston Western 500 where he finished 29th.

-In 1985, Robinson finished 13th in the Budweiser 400 and 12th in the Winston Western 500 at Riverside.
-He finished 15th in the 1986 Budweiser 400 at Riverside and 25th after an engine failure on lap 100 of the Winston Western 500.
+In 1985, Robinson finished thirteenth in the Budweiser 400 and twelfth in the Winston Western 500 at Riverside.
+He finished fifteenth in the 1986 Budweiser 400 at Riverside and 25th after an engine failure on lap 100 of the Winston Western 500.

-Robinson’s final year of NASCAR Winston Cup Series competition came in 1987.
+Robinson's final year of NASCAR Winston Cup Series competition came in 1987.
 He finished 36th in the Budweiser 400 and 12th in the Winston Western 500 at Riverside.

 Robinson was inducted into the NASCAR West Coast Stock Car Hall of Fame in 2002.

-His grandsons Lucas McNeil and Jacob McNeil both race weekly at Irwindale Speedway in Irwindale, California where Lucas is a multi-time winner in the Irwindale Truck Series.
+His grandsons Lucas McNeil and Jacob McNeil both race weekly at Irwindale Speedway in Irwindale, California where they are both multiple time winners and champions at the track.
 Lucas runs the No. 78 with the same design his grandfather did in tribute.